August 1st - Sonoma Valley, California

 We have had a fun last couple days exploring the town of Seattle.
 Frank and I drove into town the other night and visited the world famous Pikes Place Fish

-order on one side where the scales are and they yell out your order to the other side where all the fish are kept on ice.
-After you order your fish it then
+on one side where the scales are and they yell out your order to the other side where all the fish are kept on ice.
+After you order your fish it then comes sailing

-comes sailing across the air into the open arms of the weigher who is holding a sheet of butcher paper to safely catch your fish.
-It's a very impressive feat to
+across the air into the open arms of the weigher who is holding a sheet of butcher paper to safely catch your fish.
+It's a very impressive feat to watch

-watch considering that all the fish are pretty much left whole, minus their heads and some of them are huge, and the distance they throw them is pretty far.
+considering that all the fish are pretty much left whole, minus their heads, and some of them are huge and the distance they throw them is pretty far.
+Downtown

-Downtown Seattle has an amazingly huge Farmer's Market that is permanent and goes for blocks and blocks and blocks.
-The fruit is wonderful and they fish
+Seattle has an amazingly huge Farmer's Market that is permanent and goes for blocks and blocks and blocks.
+The fruit is wonderful and the fish restaurants are

 11 blissful days at Osage Beach by Lake of the Ozarks!
 Camping fees = $200.00 Boat rides = $0.00 sunsets included